2023 Most Popular General Psychology Bachelor's Degree Schools in Georgia

 On average, psychology graduates from KSU Georgia take out $27,678 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $288, based on a 10-year repayment plan.

-The in-demand bachelor’s degree programs at Georgia State University helped the school earn the #3 place on this year’s ranking of the most popular general psychology schools in Georgia.
+A rank of #3 on this year’s list means Georgia State University is a great place for general psychology students working on their bachelor’s degree.
 Located in the city of Atlanta, Georgia State is a public college with a fairly large student population.

 About 81% of the students majoring in psychology at the school are women while 19% are male.